influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/security.md

 Resources:
 [Enabling HTTPS](/enterprise_influxdb/v1.7/guides/https_setup/)

-## Secure your Host
+## Secure your host

 ### Ports

-For InfluxDB Enterprise Data Nodes, close all ports on each host except for port `8086`.
+For InfluxDB Enterprise data nodes, close all ports on each host except for port `8086`.
 You can also use a proxy to port `8086`.
 By default, data nodes and meta nodes communicate with each other over '8088','8089',and'8091'

-For InfluxDB Enterprise, [backuping and restoring](/enterprise_influxdb/v1.7/administration/backup-and-restore/) is performed from the meta nodes.
+For InfluxDB Enterprise, [backing up and restoring](/enterprise_influxdb/v1.7/administration/backup-and-restore/) is performed from the meta nodes.

 ### AWS Recommendations

-We recommend implementing on-disk encryption; InfluxDB does not offer built-in support to encrypt the data.
+InfluxData recommends implementing on-disk encryption; InfluxDB does not offer built-in support to encrypt the data.